gsoft-inc/wl-eventgrid-emulator/README.md

 This Docker image provides a local emulator for **Azure Event Grid**, which can be used for testing and development purposes.

+> :warning: For now, the emulator only supports push notification model.

 ## Prerequisites

 Before you can use the EventGridEmulator Docker image, you need to have Docker installed on your machine.
 You can download Docker from the official website: https://www.docker.com/get-started